TJ Tatran Čierny Balog

 TJ Tatran Čierny Balog is a Slovak football club based in the village of Čierny Balog in the Banská Bystrica region.

 The club holds a rivalry with the team from the same village, ŠK Partizán Čierny Balog.
 Partizán is known for producing players such as Michal Faško, Šimon Faško, and Matej Podstavek.

 In 2015, the club’s stadium, Tatran Čierny Balog stadium, gained international recognition following the viral spread of a short video clip that depicted a train going through the ground.

 On 29 July 2023, the club celebrated its 90th year of existence.

 History

 2022–present: Recent years

 Tatran Čierny Balog won the seventh league of the ObFZ Banská Bystrica in 2022.
 Thanks to the triumph, they advanced to the sixth league, the lowest regional competition of the SsFZ, and could therefore also play in the Slovnaft Cup.

-In TJ Tatran’s first 2023–24 Slovnaft Cup game, they were drawn with their rivals ŠK Partizán Čierny Balog, a team that is also from Čierny Balog that plays in the 5.
-Liga.
+In TJ Tatran’s first 2023–24 Slovnaft Cup game, they were drawn with their rivals ŠK Partizán Čierny Balog.
 The big derby was played in Čierny Balog, where Taran hosted Partizán.
 In front of 1,090 spectators, the game ended in a 3–3 draw, with Tatran winning the game 5–4 in the penalty shoot-out.

 In the second round of the Slovnaft cup, on 23 August 2023, Tatran hosted a game against Slovak First Football League side FK Železiarne Podbrezová.
 Podbrezová would go on to win the game 12–0 in front of 1,433 spectators.